boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/app-annie.md

 # Connecting Bold BI to App Annie data source

-Bold BI dashboard designer supports connecting App Annie web services through REST API.
+The Bold BI dashboard designer supports utilizing App Annie web services through the REST API.

 ## Choose App Annie data source

-To configure the App Annie data source, follow the below steps:
+To choose the App Annie data source and configure it, follow the steps below:

-1. Click the **Data Sources** button in the configuration panel to add a new data connection.
+1. Click on the **Data Sources** button in the configuration panel to add a new data connection.

    ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/common/DataSourcesIcon.png)

-2. Click **CREATE NEW** to launch a new connection from the connection panel.
+2. Click on **CREATE NEW** to initiate a new connection from the connection panel.
-3. Select the **App Annie** connection in the connection panel.
+3. Select the **App Annie** connection from the connection panel.

     ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/app-annie/ChooseDS.png)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  To create a data source from the home page, click on the **Data Sources** menu in the left menu panel and then select **Create Data Source** from the data sources page.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/app-annie/ChooseDS_server.png)

 ## Create App Annie data source
-Once you click the App Annie data source, the NEW DATA SOURCE configuration panel opens.
-Follow the below steps to create App Annie data source.
+When you click on the App Annie data source, the NEW DATA SOURCE configuration panel will open.
+Follow the steps below to create an App Annie data source:
-1. Enter a name and description (optional) for the data source.
+1. Enter a name and optional description for the data source.
-2. Enter a valid App Annie REST API endpoint in the URL textbox.
-Refer the [App Annie API documentation](https://support.appannie.com/hc/en-us) for more details.
+2. In the URL textbox, enter a valid App Annie REST API endpoint.
+Refer to the [App Annie API documentation](https://support.appannie.com/hc/en-us) for more details.

     Example: `https://api.appannie.com/v1.3/accounts`

-3. Select **GET** method for the REST API in **Method** combo box.
+3. Select the **GET** method for the REST API in the **Method** combo box.
-4. Choose a time interval for **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with your dashboard.
+4. Choose a time interval for **Refresh Settings** using the combo box to periodically trigger the Rest API request and keep the data in sync with your dashboard.
-5. Select **JSON** data type in **Data Format** combo box.
+5. Select **JSON** data type in the **Data Format** combo box.
 6. Replace **&lt;:your_api_token&gt;** under **Headers** with a valid bearer token.
-7. Choose **None** under **Authentication Type** as authentication is done through header.
+7. Choose **None** under **Authentication Type** as authentication is done through headers.

     ![DataSourcesView](/static/assets/working-with-datasource/data-connectors/images/app-annie/DataSourcesView.png)